-Infinite scrolling is a trending user interface technique popping up on many websites.
-It allows users to browse content without having to click on a pagination link and waiting for a new page to load.
+Infinite scrolling is a user interface trend popping up on many websites.
+It allows users to scroll without having to click the pagination and wait for a new page.
 Instead, all users have to do is scroll to the bottom of the page and new content will automatically load on their current page.

 This not only cuts the clicking, but it also cuts the need to load new pages.
 This new and efficient way to browse content has many advantages.
 However, implementing this interface technique doesn’t come without its best practices.
 Here are a few best practices to follow to make sure that your infinite scrolling meets user expectations.

 When you scroll down a normal web page, the navigation bar gradually loses its visibility.
 However, with infinite scrolling it’s best to keep the navigation bar persistently visible.
 This allows users to navigate to new categories, do a new search or login at any time, no matter where they’re at on the page.
 If your navigation bar isn’t persistently visible, users will have a difficult time scrolling all the way back up when they’re deep within the page.
 Keep your navigation bar persistent, so that navigating to different areas of the site is fast and easy for users.

 When new content is loading, users need a clear sign that the website is doing this.
 Letting users know when new content is loading allows them to prepare for a longer page and new content to display.
 The last thing you want is a confused or surprised user.
 Keep them informed by using a progress indicator to show that new content is loading and will soon appear on the page.

 Show how much content has loaded and how much is left